freebsd/freebsd-quarterly/2019q4/bastille.md

 Bastille uses FreeBSD jails as a container platform and adds template automation to create a Docker-like collection of containerized software.
-The template collection currently validates 30-40 applications from the ports tree, and growing!
+The template collection currently validates 30-40 applications from the ports tree, and is growing!

-Templates take care of installing, configuring, enabling and starting the software providing an automated way of building containerized stacks.
+Templates take care of installing, configuring, enabling, and starting the software, providing an automated way of building containerized stacks.

 Bastille is available in ports at `sysutils/bastille`.